Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 * The S2 option of M574 is intended for use only when axes other than Z are using the Z probe for homing.
 The only printers known to do this are the RepRapPro Ormerod, Huxley Duo, and Mendel Tricolour machines.
 When using the Z probe to home Z, M574 Z has no bearing on the probe setup or usage.
 * A Z probe and a Z endstop (e.g. a switch) can both be configured at the same time.
 G30 commands will use the probe setup with M558, and G1 H1 Z moves use the endstop configured with M574 Z.
 * Endstop type S4 means use motor stall detection (like S3) but if there are multiple motors dedicated to a single axis, stop each one individually as it stalls.
 S3 means use motor stall detection but if there are multiple motors dedicated to a single axis, stop all those motors when the first one stalls.
-* Motor load detection endstops (S3 and S4) normally use the stepper driver's StallGuard feature, which is configured with M915.
-After 3.7.0-beta.3, a driver that is in closed loop or assisted open loop mode (M569 D4 or D5) uses the encoder position error instead, because StallGuard is not available in those modes.
-The endstop triggers when the position error exceeds the error threshold set by the M569.1 E parameter, M915 has no effect on it, and there is no minimum speed for the homing move.
-The driver must have been tuned first, otherwise the homing move is abandoned with an error.
+* Endstop type S5 (after 3.7.0-beta.3) homes against the encoder of a driver on a CAN-connected board, instead of against the driver's StallGuard feature.
+It triggers when the motor falls behind the commanded position by the first value of the M569.1 E parameter, measured in full motor steps.
+Because it compares the distance commanded with the distance the encoder measured, it works whether the driver is in open loop, closed loop or assisted open loop mode, it needs no tuning, M915 does not apply to it, and there is no minimum speed for the homing move.
+All motors of the axis are stopped when the first one triggers.
 * Pull up resistors on Duet 2/Duex5 inputs should be configured for connecting a digital inputs (like a switch, BLtouch, etc) only on inputs not labelled "n"Stop (xstop, ystop etc).
 * When a filament endstop is bound to an extruder (E and P parameters, RRF 3.7.0-beta.3 and later), a G1 H1 extruder-only move stops when the input reads active during positive extrusion, or inactive during negative extrusion, so the same input terminates both filament loading and unloading moves.
 Extruders without a bound input use motor stall detection as before. `M574 E0` without P reports the current binding, and M574 without parameters lists all of them.
 * To un-configure an endstop and free up any associated input pins, set the endstop position of that axis to 'none'.
 For example, `M574 X0` will delete the X endstop and free up any inputs that it was using.